alexnixon/alexnixon.github.io/_posts/2020-01-14-static-types-are-dangerous.md

 If you're unfamiliar with what we mean by "kind", it's just the type of a type.
 If you want to learn more then read [this](https://diogocastro.com/blog/2018/10/17/haskells-kind-system-a-primer/) excellent blog post.

-Anyway - know you know all about kinds, we can define a `Money` type like so:
+Anyway - now you know all about kinds, we can define a `Money` type like so:

 ```hs
 newtype Money (currency :: Currency) =